isomerpages/mti-osir/index.md

 ---
 layout: homepage
-title: Title
+title: The Office of Significant Investments Review (OSIR)
-description: An Isomer site of the Singapore Government
+description: The Office of Significant Investments Review (OSIR)
 image: /images/isomer-logo.svg
 permalink: /
 notification: "*This webpage is undergoing development.
 Apologies for the